bcgov/GDX-Analytics/examples/looker_embed_generator/README.md

 python looker_embed_generator.py <<embed url>>
 ```

-It can also be passed a dashboard filter-name and filter-value:
+The Python version can also be passed a dashboard filter-name and filter-value:

 ```
 python looker_embed_generator.py <<embed url>> <<filter-name>> <<filter-value>>